Violations: ICCPR art 9(1), ICCPR art 9(3), ICCPR art 9(4)

-Nasir is a mononymous Indonesian fisherman from small village in a coastal province of Sumatra.
+Nasir is a mononymous Indonesian fisherman from a small village in a coastal province of Sumatra.
 Educated to primary school level, he was married with two daughters.
-His family’s sole breadwinner, he made less than US$2 a day, which did ‘not always meet the family’s basic survival needs’.
+As his family’s sole breadwinner, he made less than US$2 a day, which did ‘not always meet the family’s basic survival needs’.

 In 2010, when Mr Nasir was aged about 40, he was ‘approached by a man on the street’ offering him the equivalent of US$731 to work as a cook on a boat.
 He accepted.
 He joined a 3-person Indonesian crew of a boat carrying 46 Afghans seeking asylum in Australia.
 Mr Nasir was employed to cook on the voyage and on one occasion also steered the boat at night.